 EYFS & Key Stage 1:

 Children in reception, year 1 and year 2 are taught the fundamental concepts and basic principles of Physical Education across a variety of different sports.
-All the children have three lessons a week with both Miss Saunders and Mr Wilkinson.
-In the Autumn term children are taught football, netball and dance.
+All the children have three lessons a week.
+In the autumn term children are taught football, netball and dance.
 In the spring term hockey, rugby and gymnastics.
-In the Summer term athletics, rounders and cricket.
+In the summer term athletics, rounders and cricket.
 In addition to this the children receive a term of swimming lessons at the local Kensington Leisure Centre.
-All the children have the opportunity to perform in either a gymnastics or dance show once a year as well as take part in our Sports Day at the end of the Summer term.
+The year is wrapped up with a hugely enjoyable sports day event where the children can showcase their many talents to family and friends.

 Key stage 2 & 3: